oSoWoSo/easybashgui/README.md

 ## Credits.

-* Thanks to Bash, Yad, Gtkdialog, Xdialog, Kdialog, Zenity, Gum, Cdialog, and Whiptail authors, this library was nothing without their work.
+* Thanks to Bash, Yad, Gtkdialog, Xdialog, Kdialog, Zenity, Qarma, Gum, Cdialog, and Whiptail authors, this library was nothing without their work.
 Many thanks.
 * Thanks to PICCORO McKAY Lenz for his efforts and *excellent* work on README (and bug hunting too).
 * Thanks to zen0bit for first try and README impulse revival.
 * Thanks to Frank Dietermann for suggestion though to make EBG "posix compliant" (since vers.
 11.X.X )